 |Treatment outside the place of residence

 | In the case of domestic or abroad patient treatment transfer, the MoH is responsible for the expenses of patients and their companions during the treatment period according to the regulations for costs of referral of Saudi patients and their companions for treatment outside their residence.
 Beneficiaries can also inquire about abroad treatment requests electronically.
 The service enables them to follow up on their transaction submitted to the Medical Commissions and Health Attachés.

 Premarital screening is defined as testing couples planning to get married soon for common genetic blood disorders (e.g., sickle cell anemia, thalassemia, and sickle cell anemia) and infectious diseases (e.g., hepatitis B, hepatitis C, and HIV/AIDS).
 The premarital screening aims to give medical consultation on the odds of transmitting the abovementioned diseases to the other partner/spouse or children and to provide partners/spouses with options that help them plan for a healthy family.

 In the interest of KSA to limit the spread of genetic diseases and reduce the financial burden resulting from treating the injured on the family and society, it has provided 131centers in all regions of the kingdom

 Other tests for all hereditary diseases can be done through the Genome Genetic Testing Center.

-MOH has devised the Mother and Child Health Passport System, which is concerned with the health of mother and child.
-It keeps record of their illness history, monitors and follows up on their health status, and requires necessary examinations and analyses.
+MoH has devised the Mother and Child Health Passport System, which is concerned with mother and child health.
+It records their illness history, monitors and follows up on their health status, and requires necessary examinations and analyses.
 All of this is then documented in the passport to be used in health centers, becoming the first reference for the health of the mothers and children.
 The passport aims to provide integrated health care, safe pregnancy, a healthy childhood and a happy family.